coralproject/talk/docs/source/integrating/cms-integration.md

 the URL in the future, the embed will still reference the correct Asset.
 The `${ASSET_ID}` should be replaced by your CMS with the correct Asset id using your desired scripting/templating tools.

+> **NOTE:** When used in conjunction with `asset_url`, you can explicitly force Talk to use a specified URL, rather than the canonical for link references.
+When used together, both `asset_id` and `asset_url` will be treated as unique identifiers for Talk assets.

 At this point, you should have a fully built Talk plugin that can be paired with some work on your CMS to create a fully integrated asset management pipeline!